silvae86/silvae86.github.io/_posts/2022-03-10-my-history-with-mac-computers.md

 ## 2018 - MacBook 12'' - The most gorgeous slow computer ever

-Circa 2016 I bought a gold 12'' MacBook, more from the
+Circa 2016 I bought a gold 12'' MacBook, looking for a very light laptop that would always be with me in case I needed to write something down or reply to an email quickly while on the road.

 ## 2020/2021 - MacBook Pro 16'' - The hybrid car of Apple Computers